 Keep track of where everybody is.

-When you join a Family Sharing group, you can start sharing your location with the rest of the family automatically.
-If you’re running late to a restaurant or need to know if your kid made it to band practice, just use Find My Friends or the Messages app on iOS 8 or later to keep tabs on each other.
+With Family Sharing, you can start sharing your location with the rest of the family automatically.
+If you’re running late to a restaurant or need to know if your kid made it to band practice, just use the Find My app or the Messages app to keep tabs on each other.

 Find everybody’s devices.

-Finding your family’s lost devices is even easier now that everyone can help.
-With Family Sharing and Find My iPhone, any family member can help locate another member’s missing device.
-Their devices appear in a single list in the Find My iPhone app on iCloud.com on any Mac or Windows computer, or on your iPhone, iPad, or iPod touch.
-So it’s easier than ever to track down a misplaced or stolen iPhone, iPad, or Mac.
+Finding your family’s lost devices is easier when everyone can help.
+With Family Sharing and Find My [device], any family member can help locate another member’s missing device.
+Their devices appear in a single list in the Find My app and on iCloud.com.
+So it’s easier than ever to track down a missing or stolen iPhone, iPad, Apple Watch, or Mac.

 Kids under 13 can have an account, too.

-Family Sharing requires a personal Apple ID signed in to iCloud and iTunes 12.
-Music, movies, TV shows, and books can be downloaded on up to 10 devices per account, five of which can be computers.
+Family Sharing requires a personal Apple ID signed in to iCloud.
+If your family has purchase sharing turned on, music, movies, TV shows, and books can be downloaded on up to 10 devices per account, five of which can be computers.

 iOS 8 and OS X Yosemite or later are required to set up or join a Family Sharing group and are recommended for full functionality.
-Not all content is eligible for Family Sharing.
+Not all content is eligible to be shared.
 Content can be hidden by family members; hidden content is not available for download.
 Content downloaded from family members or acquired via redemption codes is not subject to Ask to Buy.